 Flight gives me the power to go anywhere.
 Its why the airplane was invented in the first place.
 Human beings have always had this itch flutter in the sky.
 Soaring through the air makes us free.

-But, flight has been a controversial issue in WoW ever since it’s inception in the Burning Crusade expansion.
-Back then, players could earn flight if they had reached level cap, and had enough gold.
+But, the flight has been a controversial issue in WoW ever since it’s inception in the Burning Crusade expansion.
+Back then, players could earn flight if they had reached the level cap, and had enough gold.

 WoW was a different game in the early days.
 Earning enough gold was a lot tougher back then, especially if you were a filthy casual. ;=)